 Arrive at any time in Vienna, Austria and transfer to our hotel for the evening.
 Explore the impressive sights or rest up for hiking.
 No meals included.

-Van transfer: ~1.5 hours; Hiking: 8-10 miles; Terrain: dirt trails and country roads, mostly flat.
+Van transfer: ~1.5 hours; Hiking: 8 miles (3.5 hours); Terrain: dirt trails and country roads, mostly flat.

-Our hike begins in Třešť, a city dating back to the 13th century.
-Our route takes us to the Rostejn Castle, its seven sided tower rising nearly 100 feet above the rocky outcrop on which it sits.
+Our hike begins in Třešť, a city dating to the 13th century.
+Our route takes us to the Rostejn Castle, its seven-sided tower rising nearly 100 feet above the rocky outcrop on which it sits.
 From the 1600s to the early 1900s it was used as a hunting castle.
-After a delicious picnic lunch, we hike through woodlands and meadows to the colorful 13th century town of Telč, located at the crossroads of busy trade routes between Moravia, Bohemia and Austria.
-Aside from its monumental Renaissance chateau with an English-style park, Telč is well known for its town square with well-preserved, pastel-colored Renaissance and Baroque homes decorated with high gables and arcades.
+After a picnic lunch we hike through woodlands and meadows to the colorful 13th century town of Telč, a UNESCO World Heritage site located at the crossroads of busy trade routes between Moravia, Bohemia and Austria.
+Aside from its monumental Renaissance chateau with an English-style park, Telč is known for its town square with well-preserved, pastel-colored Renaissance and Baroque homes decorated with high gables and arcades.
 Take time to absorb the scene on the town square, visit the chateau, or walk along the small lakes that border the town, where the red-tiled roofs are reflected in tranquil waters.
-We enjoy dinner and overnight in Telč, a UNESCO World heritage site.
+We overnight in Telč.
 All meals included.

-We begin our day in Stalkov, hiking to the ruined Landštejn Castle which ranks among the most significant Romanesque historic monuments in Central Europe.
+We begin hiking from Stalkov to the ruined Landštejn Castle, which ranks among the most significant Romanesque historic monuments in Central Europe.
 The huge castle was built in the 13th century for the protection of an important trade route and the border between the Czech lands and Austria.
 Following a picnic lunch, we continue our hike to the village of Slavonice.
 Local pathways bring us into a pristine environment with cultivated forests, streams and ponds, and past small, quaint towns tucked into the countryside's undulating hills.
 Later this afternoon we transfer to the lovely spa town of Trebon; the remainder of the day is free to explore the town’s historical and cultural attractions.
 Breakfast and lunch included; dinner on your own.

-Van transfers: 1.5 hours; Hiking: 8-9 miles; Terrain: dirt trails, country roads, flat to gently rolling hills.
+Van transfers: 1.25 hours; Hiking: 6.2 miles (2.5 hours); Terrain: dirt trails, country roads, flat to gently rolling hills.

-Following breakfast, we transfer about one hour to the village of Lutova, where we begin our hike back to Trebon.
-The Trebon Basin, a UNESCO biosphere reserve, holds a vast network of fishponds and water channels surrounded by forests of spruce, fir and pine trees.
+We transfer briefly to the bohemian Schwarzemberk's tomb to start today's hike through the Trebon Basin.
+As a UNESCO biosphere reserve, the Trebon Basin holds a vast network of fishponds and water channels surrounded by forests of spruce, fir and pine trees.
 The Rozmberk family, a Czech aristocratic dynasty, brought development and management to the marshy landscape and by the 15th century the region was transformed with over 400 fishponds, creating the main center of fish farming in the Czech Republic.
-Upon reaching Trebon, we enjoy lunch at a wonderful local fish restaurant and then transfer about one hour to Český Krumlov, a UNESCO World Heritage site where we discover the sites of the city on a professionally guided tour.
-The evening is free to explore the town's charming old bridges which cross and re-cross the Vltava River as it winds through town. Český Krumlov´s castle complex of forty buildings and palaces, situated around five castle courts and a castle park spanning an area of seven hectares, is awe inspiring.
-Dinner is on your own tonight, allowing you to explore the many charming cafes and taverns that line the river.
+We enjoy lunch at a traditional fish restaurant in Trebon and then transfer to Český Krumlov, a UNESCO World Heritage site where we discover the sites of the city on a professionally guided tour.
+The evening is free to explore the town's charming old bridges which cross and re-cross the Vltava River, as well as Český Krumlov´s castle complex of forty buildings and palaces, situated around five castle courts and a castle park spanning seven hectares.
 Breakfast and lunch included; dinner on your own.

-Van transfers: 1.5 hours; Hiking: 8 miles; Terrain: dirt trails and country roads, flat to gently rolling hills.
+Van transfers: 2.5 hours; Hiking: 7 miles (3 hours); Terrain: dirt trails and flat country roads.

-Today we explore fairytale-like Český Krumlov.
-We spend the morning visiting the castle's highlight, a splendidly intact 18th century baroque theater, one of only two left in the world that retains much of its original wardrobes, sceneries and theater props.
+We explore fairytale-like Český Krumlov, beginning with the castle's splendidly intact 18th century baroque theater, one of only two left in the world that retains much of its original wardrobes, sceneries and theater props.
 After lunch, the afternoon is free to explore town for yourself.
 We'll rejoin in the evening for dinner.
 All meals included.

 Walking: 2-4 hours.